ordo-one/package-frostflake/README.md

 # Implementation notes
 The Frostflake is a 64-bit value just like Snowflake, but the bit allocation differs a little bit.

-Frostflake by default allocates 32 bites for the timestamp (~136 years span), 21 bits for the sequence number (allowing for up to 2.097.152 identifiers per second for a given generator) and 11 bits for the generator identifier (allowing for up to 2.048 unique workers/nodes in a system).
+Frostflake by default allocates 32 bits for the timestamp (~136 years span), 21 bits for the sequence number (allowing for up to 2.097.152 identifiers per second for a given generator) and 11 bits for the generator identifier (allowing for up to 2.048 unique workers/nodes in a system).